akshaychauhan-ac/front-end/html/README.md

-		o It does not start on a new line. o It only takes up as much width as necessary. o This is a <span> element inside a paragraph.
+		o It does not start on a new line. o It only takes up as much width as necessary. o This is a <span> element inside a paragraph. o Height/width cannot be applied.
+		o Margin/padding can be applied but doesn't behave as expected.

 		o Example: <a>, <button>, <img>, <input>, <label>

+		Inline block Elements

+		o Behaves like inline elements but height/width/margin/padding everything can be applied. o Does not add a line-break after the element, so the element can sit next to other elements.

 	8) Meta tag -
 		o It defines metadata about an HTML document.